 A temporary liquor license is needed if selling alcohol, charging admission to an event that is serving alcohol even if not selling alcohol, or using a caterer without a liquor license.
 Applicant should review the following documents.
 It is highly recommended that you do this with the assistance of an attorney.

-- Temporary Liquor Licensing Procedures
+- Temporary Liquor Licensing Procedures and Application

 - Liquor Commissioner Rules

 - Chapter 5 Liquor Code